Blackened sole with citrus pico de gallo and cauliflower “rice”

 - Coarsely chop the cilantro.

-While the cauliflower “rice” cooks, prepare the sole.
+While the cauliflower “rice” cooks, prepare the fish.

-- Pat the sole dry with a paper towel; season generously with salt and pepper and sprinkle with all of the blackening spice blend, coating the fillets well.
+- Pat the fish dry with a paper towel; season generously with salt and pepper and sprinkle with the blackening spice blend, coating the fillets well on both sides.

 - Peel the citrus by hand.